Updated July 28, 2023

-A Marketing Plan strategy can essentially be a formal or an informal one, but must necessarily comprise of who are the customers, sources of their information and different approaches to them?
-An effective Marketing Plan strategy defines the tools and techniques to be used in order to achieve desired sales objectives.
-It incorporates a complete marketing plan strategy of action of the business – what exactly am I selling, to whom I want to sell and how to go about selling it?
+A Marketing Plan strategy can be formal or informal but must necessarily comprise who the customers are, the sources of their information, and different approaches to them.
+An effective Marketing Plan strategy defines the tools and techniques to achieve desired sales objectives.
+It incorporates a complete marketing plan strategy of the business, what exactly I am selling, to whom do I want to sell, and how to go about selling it.

-So, if you have by now, got an idea as to what exactly a Marketing Plan strategy is, it’s time to look at what it contains and how to build it?
+So, if you have, by now, got an idea as to what a Marketing Plan strategy is, it’s time to look at what it contains and how to build it.

 As the initial step, tell your potential customers about your products and services and the company as a whole.
-Then, tell them how you are different from the competition and what sets you apart?
+Then, tell them how you are different from the competition and what sets you apart.
 As an effective marketer in today’s highly competitive scenario, you must be aware of your niche market and also of your competitors and rivals.
-Since the target audience is very specialized and segmented nowadays you have to explain to them how you intend to add value to their purchase.
-You should make the situation analysis as succinct as possible, embracing upon your strengths, weaknesses, external opportunities and threats.
+Since the target audience is very specialized and segmented nowadays, you have to explain to them how you intend to add value to their purchase.
+You should make the situation analysis as succinct as possible, embracing your strengths, weaknesses, external opportunities, and threats.

 After doing the above steps, it is now time to make a list of all those marketing goals that you wish to achieve.
 For example, do you expect a 25% increase in your sales turnover?
 In brief, make notes of some achievable and measurable goals.